FHantke/brave-browser-wiki/PR-Builder-overview.md

 - unit tests and browser tests (`npm run test -- brave_unit_tests` and `npm run test -- brave_browser_tests`)
 - upload build artifacts to S3 (`.dmg` file, `.deb` file, `.rpm` file, `.exe` files)

-We use ephemeral nodes in AWS for building Linux and Windows x64 (which get shutdown if idle for 30m - if no other builds start on them).
+We use ephemeral nodes in AWS for building Linux and Windows x64 (which get shutdown if idle for 30m (if no other builds start on them).
 For macOS we use physical machines (which means higher chance to re-use workspaces).

 ## brave-core checks
 The checks here are executed by calling the `brave-browser` pipeline as defined in https://github.com/brave/brave-core/blob/master/Jenkinsfile.